Site

 their owner nor trying to kill visitors.

-FOURTH (and even if "all" you want is a pet this
+FOURTH (and even if "all" you want is a

 MUST still be

-done) ALL dogs (Rottweilers) used for
+ALL dogs (Rottweilers)

 breeding (talking dogs LIVING in the US